Credit for Previous Study: Transfer Credit

 Perhaps you have already taken courses at an accredited college or university, or plan to in the near future.
 If you have completed studies beyond the level of the traditional secondary school curriculum, you may be eligible to receive MIT transfer credit and, where appropriate, advanced placement.

-The Institute may not accept transfer credit for all subjects, and transfer credit guidelines described on our Class of 2017 site are subject to change from year to year.
-Please feel free to contact staff in the UAAP if you have any questions.
+The Institute may not accept transfer credit for all subjects, and policies may change from year to year.

 Current policies and processes for transfer credit appear on the Class of 2020 site.

 MIT reviews transfer credit requests only for admitted students.
 General information may be found on academic departments' websites, especially:

 Address questions not answered here regarding MIT's policies and procedures on credit for previous study to firstname.lastname@example.org or 617-253-4164.

 For information about the use of previous college study in Admissions decisions, please visit http://www.mitadmissions.org/.
 UAAP cannot answer questions about qualifications for admission to MIT.